Ulugh Beg: Science

-The teenage ruler set out to turn the city into an intellectual center for the empire.
+The young ruler set out to turn the city into an intellectual center for the empire.
 Between 1417 and 1420, he built a madrasa ("university" or "institute") on Registan Square in Samarkand (currently in Uzbekistan), and he invited numerous Islamic astronomers and mathematicians to study there.
 The madrasa building still survives.
 Ulugh Beg's most famous pupil in astronomy was Ali Qushchi (died in 1474).
 Qadi Zada al-Rumi was the most notable teacher at Ulugh Beg's madrasa and Jamshid al-Kashi, an astronomer, later came to join the staff.

 Astronomy

 Astronomy piqued Ulugh Beg's interest when he visited the Maragheh Observatory at a young age.
 This observatory, located in Maragheh, Iran, is where the well-known astronomer Nasir al-Din al-Tusi practised.

 In 1428, Ulugh Beg built an enormous observatory, similar to Tycho Brahe's later Uraniborg as well as Taqi al-Din's observatory in Constantinople.
 Lacking telescopes to work with, he increased his accuracy by increasing the length of his sextant; the so-called Fakhri sextant had a radius of about 36 m and the optical separability of 180" (seconds of arc).
 The Fakhri sextant was the largest instrument at the observatory in Samarkand (an image of the sextant is on the side of this article).
 There were many other astronomical instruments located at the observatory, but the Fakhri sextant is the most well-known instrument there.
 The purpose of the Fakhri sextant was to measure the transit altitudes of the stars.
 This was a measurement of the maximum altitude above the horizon of the stars.
 It was only possible to use this device to measure the declination of celestial objects.
 The image, which can be found in this article, shows the remaining portion of the instrument, which consists of the underground, lower portion of the instrument that was not destroyed.
 The observatory built by Ulugh Beg was the most pervasive and well-known observatory throughout the Islamic world.

 With the instruments located in the observatory in Samarkand, Ulugh Beg composed a star catalogue consisting of 1018 stars, which is eleven fewer stars than are present in the star catalogue of Ptolemy.
 Ulugh Beg utilized dimensions from al-Sufi and based his star catalogue on a new analysis that was autonomous from the data used by Ptolemy.
 Throughout his life as an astronomer, Ulugh Beg came to realize that there were multiple mistakes in the work and subsequent data of Ptolemy that had been in use for many years.